revbayes/revbayes.github.io/tutorials/timefig_dating/index.md

 num_branches = 2 * num_taxa - 2
 ```

-After that, we read in 10 molecular sequence alignments, each one corresponding to a different Angiosperms353 locus.
+After that, we read in the molecular sequence alignments, each one corresponding to a different Angiosperms353 locus.
 We store the each locus as an element in a vector.
+This tutorial comes with 10 loci that can be used for a full analysis.
+However, we recommend using only two as you begin to speed things up.

 ```
 # create vector of molecular alignment matrices
-num_loci = 10
+num_loci = 2       # num_loci = 10

 # visit each locus
 for (i in 1:num_loci) {